amruthas15/Bookmark/README.md

 - [ ] Profile view includes that user's reviews and lists.
 - [ ] User can tap the username in any post to see another user's profile
   - Contains the user header view: picture and tagline
-  - Contains a section with the users basic stats: # review, # lists, # users following, # followers
+  - Contains a section with the users basic stats: # review, # lists
 - [ ] Option to post review/list privately with only personal access
 - [ ] After creating a new review or list, a user should be able to view it in the feed immediately without refetching the timeline from the network.
 - [ ] Link to amazon page to buy book